MontrealFloorballClub/montrealfc/jekyll/_posts/0001-01-01-what-is-floorball.md

 # What is Floorball?

 Floorball is an exciting, fast-paced game that resembles ball hockey or hockey cosom, in Quebec.
-Themain difference is that the rules do not allow a lot of stick or body contact.
-While the game tendsto be less physical than hockey, floorball is a skill-oriented, entertaining style of play that promotes high scoring and is designed to limit injuries.
+The main difference is that the rules do not allow a lot of stick or body contact.
+While the game tends to be less physical than hockey, floorball is a skill-oriented, entertaining style of play that promotes high scoring and is designed to limit injuries.